linsalrob/pbj_placer/README.md

 We will output several files that you can import into [itol](https://itol.embl.de)

-- a newick file with just the tree, with the metagenomes integrated into the leaves.
+- a newick file with just the reference tree used by phylosift.
 Note that the tree is rerooted so that the root is between Archaea and Bacteria or Archaea and Eukarya (depending exactly on the topology of your tree and where the shared nodes are)
 - colorstrip files: These files make the strips around the outside of the images.